jllovet/spivak/README.md

 ### Hello World

 To set up your first LaTeX file, save this into a `hello_world.tex`.
-There's an example under `000-getting-started/000-latex`
+You can find this example under `000-getting-started/000-latex`.

 ```
 \documentclass{article}